myzo-dev/myzo-dev/README.md

-<h1 align="center" style="border: none">Hi there 👋, I'm Michal a Frontend Developer from Slovakia</h1>
+<h1 align="center">Hi there 👋, I'm Michal a Frontend Developer from Slovakia</h1>

+Welcome to my GitHub!
+I'm a web developer from Slovakia focused on creating beautiful, responsive, and user-friendly web applications.

 ## 🛠️ Technologies & Tools